PostHog/posthog.com/contents/apps/airbyte-export/docs.md

 ### What if my question isn't answered above?

+We love answering questions.
+Ask us anything via [our Support page](/questions).

-You can [join the PostHog Community Slack group](/slack) to ask more questions, or get advice on developing your own PostHog apps.
+You can also [join the PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.